GibsonAI/mcp/README.md

 Go to `Claude` → `Settings` → `Developer` and click `Edit Config`

-Open the `claude_desktop_config.json` file and update the configuration to add the gibson server:
+Open the `claude_desktop_config.json` file and update the configuration to include the following:

 ```json
 {